Connected-Motion-Research/esp-csi-rs/README.md

 `esp-csi-rs` reduces device to host transfer overhead further by supporting `defmt`. `defmt` is a highly efficient logging framework introduced by Ferrous Systems that targets resource-constrained devices.
 More detail about `defmt` can be found [here](https://defmt.ferrous-systems.com/).

 ### ✅ Traffic Generation
 When setting up a CSI collection system, dummy traffic on the network is needed to exchange packets that encapsulate the CSI data. `esp-csi-rs` in turn allows you to generate either ICMP (simple ping) or UDP traffic.
 The crate also allows you to control the intervals at which traffic is generated.
-ICMP is lighter weight, however, does not carry any application data.
-UDP allows for the transfer of application data if needed.
-However, this is a feature not enabled yet.
+The crate also supports external traffic triggers.
+The resulting CSI from an external trigger is sent back as a UDP packet on port 10987.

 ### ✅ NTP Timestamp
 In architechtres involving a connection to a commercial router with internet access,the ESP device synchronizes with an NTP time server.
 Afterward, the acquired timestamp is associated with every recieved CSI packet.